Decomposition of Automata recognizing Ideals: Complexity results

 If \(\A\) is composed of a unique state, then \(\A\) is prime.

 Otherwise if \(2 \leq |\A|\) then, by Proposition~\ref{prop: decomposition of linear automata}, \(\A\) is decomposed in two linear automata of size \(|\A|-1\).
-Then, by induction hypothesis on this two automata, one has that \(|\A|\) is decomposed in at most \(2\times 2^{|A|-1} = 2^{|\A|}\) automata.
+Then, by induction hypothesis on these two automata, one has that \(|\A|\) is decomposed in at most \(2\times 2^{|A|-1} = 2^{|\A|}\) automata. \end{proof}